Roger growled and paced as the older woman next to him glared sourly at the screen in front of them.

 Dean vaulted onto the back of the horse.
 The animal staggered.
 Dean got his forearm around the robber’s throat and reached for the pistol with his free hand.
 The man twisted, and the two fell to the ground and rolled.

 Robin slammed into the other robber and tackled him.
 His pistol went flying.
 They rolled for a moment, then the man got on top.
 He raised his fist.
 Robin dodged and threw him off.
 They scrambled to their feet.
 The man whipped out his sword.
-Robin danced backwards and drew hers.
+Robin danced backward and drew hers.
 The man’s blade was at least an inch wide.
 Robin’s wasn’t.
 She pressed the attack anyway.
 It startled her opponent.
 He dropped back and barely deflected her charge.
 Robin came in again, slashing fiercely.
 She overshot the man, as she’d intended, and brought her hilt crashing down onto the back of his neck.
 The man looked dazed for a second, then fell forward.
 Robin pounced on him and twisted his arm behind his back.

 Dean and his opponent rolled in the mud.
 Both of Dean’s hands locked on the wrist with the gun.
 Dean squeezed and tried to stay on top of the smaller man.
-One vicious turn, and the pistol dropped.
+One vicious turn and the pistol dropped.
 Dean scrambled after it.
 He grabbed it and turned to face his opponent’s knife.
 The man froze.
 Dean cocked the flintlock.

 He chuckled.
 “Go ahead.
 Make my day!”

 “Dean!”
 Robin groaned.
-She strong-armed her man to his feet, and looked around for something with which to bind him.
+She strong-armed her man to his feet and looked around for something with which to bind him.
 “Couldn’t you be a little more original?”

 Dean slowly got to his feet.
 “Okay, nice and easy now, drop the knife.”